Variance of the volume of random real algebraic submanifolds II: Introduction

 \paragraph*{About the proofs.}

-The proof of Theorem~\ref{thm asymptotics variance} broadly follows the lines of the proof of~\cite[thm.~1.6]{Let2016a}.
-The random section $s_d$ defines a centered Gaussian field $(s_d(x))_{x \in M}$, which correlation kernel is $E_d$, the Bergman kernel of $\E \otimes \L^d$ (see~Section~\ref{subsec correlation kernel}).
-Thanks to results of Dai--Liu--Ma~\cite{DLM2006} and Ma--Marinescu~\cite{MM2015}, we know that this kernel decreases exponentially fast outside of the diagonal $\Delta = \{(x,y) \in M^2 \mid x=y \}$ and that it admits a universal local scaling limit close to~$\Delta$ (see Section~\ref{sec estimates for the bergman kernel} for details).
+The proof of Thm.~\ref{thm asymptotics variance} broadly follows the lines of the proof of~\cite[Thm.~1.6]{Let2016a}.
+The random section $s_d$ defines a centered Gaussian field $(s_d(x))_{x \in M}$, whose correlation kernel is $E_d$, the Bergman kernel of $\E \otimes \L^d$ (see~Sect.~\ref{subsec correlation kernel}).
+Thanks to results of Dai--Liu--Ma~\cite{DLM2006} and Ma--Marinescu~\cite{MM2015}, we know that this kernel decreases exponentially fast outside of the diagonal $\Delta = \{(x,y) \in M^2 \mid x=y \}$ and that it admits a universal local scaling limit close to~$\Delta$ (see Sect.~\ref{sec estimates for the bergman kernel} for details).